AgustinPagotto/go-interpreter/README.md

 go-interpreter is a personal and learn focused project, it's objective is to gain more in depth knowledge about GO and how interpreters work:
 * How to build a REPL.
 * How to structure a GO project.
-* Set basics rules about a "new" programming languege.
+* Set basics rules about a "new" programming language.
 * How to tokenize, parse and evaluate strings.
 * How to setup environments to save variables.
 * How to make different variables work.